Arthur Darvill

-Thomas Arthur Darvill (born 17 June 1982) is an English actor.
-He is known for portraying Rory Williams, a companion of the Eleventh Doctor in the television series Doctor Who (2010–2012), as well as Rip Hunter in Legends of Tomorrow (2016–2018 & 2021) and Rev. Paul Coates in Broadchurch (2013–2017).
+Thomas Arthur Darvill (born 17 June 1982) is an English actor, composer and musician.
+He is known for portraying Rory Williams, a companion of the Eleventh Doctor in the television series Doctor Who (2010–2012), as well as Rip Hunter in Legends of Tomorrow (2016–2018, 2021) and Rev. Paul Coates in Broadchurch (2013–2017).
 From 2013 to 2014, he appeared in the lead role in the theatre musical Once in the West End and on Broadway.
+He played Curly in the West End revival of Oklahoma!, for which he won the Laurence Olivier Award for Best Actor in a Musical.

 Early life

-Thomas Arthur Darvill was born in Birmingham on 17 June 1982.
-His mother, Ellie, is an actress; during his early childhood, she worked with masks, puppets, and live acting as a member of Cannon Hill Theatre at the Midlands Arts Centre, and toured the world.
+Arthur Thomas Darvill was born in Birmingham on 17 June 1982.
+His mother, Ellie, is an actress; during his early childhood, she worked with masks, puppets and live acting as a member of Cannon Hill Theatre at the Midlands Arts Centre, and toured the world.
 She is also known as the puppeteer and voice behind Why Bird from Playdays.
 His father, Nigel, played the Hammond organ for artists including Edwin Starr, Ruby Turner, Fine Young Cannibals, and UB40.
 Darvill attended Bromsgrove School in Worcestershire from 1993 to 2000.